A Good Quality of Life with Psoriasis is Possible

 With the classic presentation of psoriasis being skin that is red, inflamed, hardened, scaly, painful and flaky; it is no surprise why psoriasis patients suffer not just physically, but mentally as well when people stare or shun them in public.

-However, with the right treatment, the severity of psoriasis and the frequency of flare-ups can definitely be reduced, so that the patient can regain a decent quality of life and go about daily life with relative ease.
+However, with the right psoriasis treatment, the severity of the condition and the frequency of flare-ups can definitely be reduced, so that the patient can regain a decent quality of life and go about daily life with relative ease.

 At our clinic, Dr Wong Su-Ni is a Consultant Dermatologist with over 20 years’ experience—a large portion of which was dedicated to the research, teaching and treatment of psoriasis in Singapore.